 First, I’ll state the obvious.
 If it hasn’t happened to you yet, it most certainly will at some point… you’re working on the computer, be it typing an email, creating an article, writing an essay, in the middle of an online purchase, or doing some other task, and the power goes out.
 If you’re lucky, only minutes of your time were lost.
 If you’re unlucky, you may have just lost hours of work.
 A UPS will of course keep your computer running for a few minutes, which will usually give you time to finish whatever you’re doing, and (if the power hasn’t come up by the end) safely shut down the computer before the battery in the UPS runs out.

 The next reason for buying a UPS isn’t so obvious.
 Power fluctuations can harm your computer.
-In the case where the power just flat out quits, you’re usually fine (aside from having to watch ScanDisk run when you restart the computer).
+In the case where the power just flat out quits, you’re usually fine (assuming you don’t end up with file corruption).
 Where damage can occur though is when the power doesn’t die, and instead you’re presented with a voltage spike or a voltage sag.

 A voltage spike is where voltage along the main power line is higher than it should be.
 Usually a spike is very short in duration and only occurs for a second or so, but any longer and the MOV’s (Metal Oxide Varistors) in most power bars will die, and the extra current will pass right along to your computer.
 A UPS will usually switch to battery power when it detects high voltage, and will keep long term high voltage from damaging the computer.